Dr Steevens' Hospital: Foundation and design

+Madam Steevens

-She was often to be seen walking the grounds closely veiled, which led to speculation among the local Dublin populace, that she had a face like the snout of a pig, and that for the shame she would not let it be seen.
-This unpleasant appearance was said to be the result of a curse consequent to a petulant and unfeeling remark made by her mother when pestered by the importunities of a beggar woman, with a baby at her breast, and a tribe of children at her heels.
-Grizell said "Get away, you are like an old sow, with a litter of bonhams".
+Steevens was often to be seen walking the grounds closely veiled, which led to speculation among the local Dublin populace, that she had a face like the snout of a pig, and that for the shame she would not let it be seen.
+This unpleasant appearance was said to be the result of a curse consequent to a petulant and unfeeling remark made by Steevens' mother when pestered by the importunities of a beggar woman, with a baby at her breast, and a tribe of children at her heels.
+Mrs. Steevens' said "Get away, you are like an old sow, with a litter of bonhams".
 The beggar retorted with the wish that the lady's next child might be like the animal to which she had been compared.
-The hospital was for long known as "Madame Steevens' Hospital".
+Grizell often sat at a window in the hospital; some stories suggested she hid her face behind a curtain; others that she sat in full public view in order to show that her face was perfectly normal.
+According to Malcolm, Dubliners "always called it" Madam Steevens Hospital as a result.

+Edward Worth Library

 In 1732, Edward Worth, one of the most eminent Dublin physicians of his day, died and bequeathed to Steevens' Hospital £1,000 and his library, then valued at £5,000, together with £100 for fitting it up.
 The hospital built a specially designed room to house the Edward Worth Library, where it remains to this day under updated protective conditions.
+The bookshelves, panelling, wainscotting and Corinthian columns in the library were constructed by the carpenter Hugh Wilson while the glazing was carried out by Francis Godfrey.

+19th century and beyond

 In 1803, in the run-up to Robert Emmet's rebellion, the victims of a powerful explosion at his ammunition depot in Patrick Street were brought to the hospital.
 They included Darby Byrne and one of the Keenans, who were blown up at the time of the explosion and died in the hospital afterwards.

 In 1857 the Dublin School of Medicine was transferred to Dr. Steevens' Hospital and renamed Steevens' Hospital Medical College.
 The hospital closed in 1987 and subsequently became the administrative headquarters of the Health Service Executive.

 Four soldiers from the Royal Irish Regiment are buried alongside two Irish Volunteers in the hospital grounds, all casualties of the 1916 Easter Rising.